Note: dates have been updated to reflect the 2018 schedule. First introduced in 2017, the shuttle was a hit and returns again.

 Good news for anyone eagerly awaiting fall and the beautiful fall foliage of Gatineau Park!
-New this year, the National Capital Commission (NCC) will be offering a shuttle from the Byward Market to Gatineau Park so you can enjoy the sights without a car.
+The National Capital Commission (NCC) will be offering a shuttle from the Byward Market to Gatineau Park so you can enjoy the sights without a car.

 It will link to Gatineau Park’s most popular destinations: Pink Lake, the Mackenzie King Estate, King Mountain and Champlain Lookout.
 The shuttle will depart from the intersection of Sussex and York every 20 minutes between 9am-2pm.
 Take a look at the interactive map to plan your trip.

 Have you heard?!
 We’ve added Ottawa’s #BywardMKT as a departure point for our free shuttle to #GatineauPark.
 Enjoy #FallRhapsody in a more environmentally friendly way this year. // Le saviez-vous?!
 Nous avons ajouté un nouveau point de départ au #MarchéBy d’Ottawa jusqu’au #ParcdelaGatineau!
 Profitez du #ColorisAutomnal de façon écolo cette année!

 This is an excellent way for those without a car, or those seeking to avoid busy parking lots, to enjoy Gatineau Park.
 As in past years, there will be a shuttle from Camp Fortune to the Keogan Shelter, Étienne-Brȗlé Lookout, Champlain Lookout and Huron Lookout.